hphelion/docs.hpcloud.com/apispecs/c1.0/dns/hpcloud-dns-v1.md

 ### 2.1 Overview
-HP Cloud DNS is a service includes a set of restful APIs for the display, creation, modification and deletion of DNS records.
+HP Cloud DNS is a service that includes a set of restful APIs for the display, creation, modification and deletion of DNS records.
 This service offers users the ability to manage their domains and have DNS servers to serve DNS queries worldwide using graphically distributed DNS servers.

 ### 2.2 Conceptual/Logical Architecture View
 To use the HP Cloud DNS API effectively, you should understand several key concepts.